 The race breezes fast against my one sibling

 Bickering is only a whisper when we both play

-Though sometimes I wish Chinua’s plane would not win
+Sometimes I wish Chinua’s plane wouldn’t win

 I saw the grown up news on the telly the other day